Frost0522/Graphene/README.md

 > `Parser error handling` : Revist the parser to properly implement errors that will need to be caught at this stage.

-- `Next stage for parsing` : Modify table-driven parser to produce abstract syntax tree.
+> `Next stage for parsing` : Modify table-driven parser to produce abstract syntax tree.

+-

-## Bug Fixes
+## Bug Fixes / Updates

 - `x==y` : Fixed an issue with the scanner in which an error was thrown any time a valid identifer `x` was next to the operator `==`.